sinaatalay/rendercv/docs/developer_guide/index.md

     ```
 5. RenderCV uses three virtual environments:
     -  `default`: For the development and testing.
 It contains packages like [Ruff](https://github.com/astral-sh/ruff), [Black](https://github.com/psf/black), [pytest](https://github.com/pytest-dev/pytest) etc.
+    -  `test`: It's the same as the `default` environment, but it's created with Python 3.10, 3.11, 3.12, and 3.13 for testing.
     -  `docs`: For building the documentation.

     Create the virtual environments with the following commands.

     ```bash
     hatch env create default
+    hatch env create test
     hatch env create docs
     ```